Impaired Driver Rehabilitation Program (IDRP) at the Turning Point Center

 Payment of fees of $400.00 is due at the Registration.
-A $220.00 money order/bank check made out to: The Turning Point Center and $180.00 money order/bank check made out to Paula Shulman.
-No personal checks or debit cards accepted.
+A $220.00 money order/bank check made out to: Turning Point Center and $180.00 money order/bank check made out to Paula Shulman.
+No personal checks, debit/credit cards or cash.

 Completion of an Intake Screening with our program Licensed Alcohol and Drug Counselor, Paula Shulman.
 You can sign up for the appointment during registration or contact her by phone (802-379-5117) after you register.
 If Treatment is found necessary, you will need to complete the treatment before your exit interview and have your counselor fax or send the Treatment Completion Form to Paula at the above fax.

-Completion of an exit interview with our LADC once you have successfully completed the IDRP School and/or Treatment requirements if recommended.
+Completion of an exit interview (if required) with our LADC once you have successfully completed the IDRP School and required Treatment Completion forms are faxed to us.

 Other requirements or suspensions may need to be satisfied before your privilege to drive can be reinstated.
 In these instances, contact the Vermont DMV at 802-828-2050